Southeast Alliances

 Dr. Loretta Jackson-Hayes is Professor and Chair of the Department of Chemistry at Rhodes College and also serves as the Director for Scholarly and Creative Activity Mentoring within the Office of Faculty Development.
 She earned a Ph.D. in Pharmacology from the University of Tennessee.
 Dr. Jackson-Hayes has published scientific papers with undergraduate students as co-authors and her research has been supported by over 1 million dollars in grant funding from Research Corporation, the Merck Company Foundation, and the National Science Foundation (NSF).
 Dr. Jackson-Hayes is a national spokesperson for STEM education, particularly within the liberal arts environment publishing a Washington Post op-ed and delivering a TEDX Talk on the subject.
 She is a 2016 alumna of the Higher Education Resource Services (HERS) Institute.
 Dr. Jackson-Hayes is a proud native of Coldwater, MS, and enjoys spending time with her husband, Ken, son, Kendel (16 years), and daughter Naomi (6 years).

-A photo of Dr. Nicole L. Snyder
+Dr. Nicole L. Snyder headshot

 Dr. Nicole L. Snyder